family dispute arbitration in Narvon, Pennsylvania 17555

 In the quiet township of Narvon, Pennsylvania, nestled amid rolling farmland and historic homesteads, a family dispute escalated far beyond garden-variety bickering.
 The Bennett family arbitration case of 2023 unfolded over a shared property inheritance, dragging on for months before finally reaching a resolution in late November.

 Background: The Bennett family owned a sprawling 120-acre farm passed down through generations.
-After the death of patriarch Joseph Bennett in early 2023, four siblings—Eleanor, Martin, David, and Susan—were left to manage their inheritance.
+After the death of patriarch the claimant in early 2023, four siblings—Eleanor, Martin, David, and Susan—were left to manage their inheritance.
 Joseph's will stipulated the entire property be kept as a single entity, but tensions quickly arose when Eleanor and Martin, both residents of the farm, wished to continue agricultural operations, while David and Susan, living out of state, preferred to sell and split the profits.

 Eleanor and Martin proposed maintaining the property for farming, estimating its annual agricultural income at roughly $75,000.
 David and Susan countered by valuing the land for sale at $1.2 million, proposing that the family liquidate the asset and divide the proceeds equally—$300,000 each.